Turning the other cheek

-Turning the other cheek is a phrase in Christian doctrine from the Sermon on the Mount that refers to responding to insult without retort and allowing more insult.
+Turning the other cheek is a phrase in Christian doctrine from the Sermon on the Mount that refers to responding to insult without retort.
 This passage is variously interpreted as accepting one's predicament, commanding nonresistance or advocating Christian pacifism.

 Scriptural references

 The phrase originates from the Sermon on the Mount in the New Testament.
 In the Gospel of Matthew chapter 5, an alternative for "an eye for an eye" is given by Jesus:

 In the Sermon on the Plain in the Gospel of Luke chapter 6, as part of his command to "love your enemies", Jesus says:

 Interpretations

 This phrase, as with much of the Sermon on the Mount, has been subject to both literal and figurative interpretations.

 Christian anarchist interpretation

-According to this interpretation the passages call for total nonresistance to the point of facilitating aggression against oneself, and since human governments defend themselves by military force, some have advocated Christian anarchism, including Leo Tolstoy who elucidated his reasoning in his 1894 book The Kingdom of God Is Within You.
+According to this interpretation, the passages call for total nonresistance to the point of facilitating aggression against oneself, and since human governments defend themselves by military force, some have advocated for Christian anarchism, including Leo Tolstoy who elucidated his reasoning in his 1894 book The Kingdom of God Is Within You.